Aunestly/SprinternProject25/README.md

   --endpoint=<ENDPOINT_ID> \
   --display-name="displayname \
   --traffic-split="0=100"
-22. The ultimate verification was running our Python script using the final Endpoint ID (2060384734894096384).
-The fact that we successfully received predictions and generated plots confirms that the model was deployed correctly and is actively serving requests.
+22. The ultimate verification was running our Python script using the final Endpoint ID (19 digit number).
+We successfully received predictions and generated plots confirms that the model was deployed correctly and is actively serving requests.

 ## Results
 Deployed AutoML model.
 A prototype performing inference and full metadata extraction for target symbols.
 Evaluation report complete.
 Bonus chatbot functional